SYBIL

 How do we preserve agency?

 The Sibyl can make better decisions than humans.
-This is not a speculation — it is the point.
+This is the point.
 If AI systems could not outperform human judgment, they would have no value.

 The rate society preserves agency in a thin sense: you set your rates, the Sibyl optimizes accordingly.
 But what if the Sibyl knows your rates better than you do?
 What if it can predict your preferences before you know them?
 What if it can shape your preferences to make optimization easier?